rendeirolab/lab-manual/manual/source/communication_and_meetings.md

 	- Jointly write a Code of Conduct
 - Revisit yearly or when new members joint

+See also a "asking questions" section on [the learning note](learning.md).

 ## Messaging

 Use the lab's mailing list (rendeirogroup@int.cemm.at) for searchable, archivable content (announcements, scheduling, papers).